n30liberal/phash_utils/readme.md

     - It assumes you have sudo installed on windows to kill the previous instance each time its called (yes i know, very bad)

 2.  image_phash_util.py
-    - Here we can use the stash database to see which images we have in our system, and then it can generate a phash for each image.
+    - Here we can use the stash database to see which images we have in our system, and then it can generate a phash for each image. (this took me ~12 hours to generate all of my phashes.
     - ~~The outputted csv has no current use, but in the future we will add the image phashes into our sqlite database, and then we can use that remove images with shared phashes, the same way we do with videos.~~
     - You can now scan for duplicate images *after* running this py file.
 Just be sure to run remove_dupes.py without the --rebuild-database param, after generating your phashes.
     - Each rebuild from remove_dupes.py destroys the injected phashes from this.
 Our data/ files will still be safe.